TheNexusAvenger/Sovereign/README.md

           "Name": "Exploiting",
           "Description": "Please specify details in the private reason.", "DefaultDisplayReason": "Banned for exploiting.
-See the game's description.", "DefaultPrivateReason": "No exploit information stored."
+See the game's description.", "DefaultPrivateReason": "No exploit information stored.",
+          "ExcludeAltAccounts": false
         },
         {
           "Name": "Other",
           "DefaultDisplayReason": "You are banned.
-See the Training Facility's social links to appeal."
+See the Training Facility's social links to appeal.", "ExcludeAltAccounts": true
         }
       ]
     }